Clinical Trials (MSc, PG Dip and PG Cert)

 London School of Hygiene & Tropical Medicine has a partnership with the Said Foundation who offers funding opportunities to Syrian, Lebanese, Jordanian or Palestinian nationals.
 Find out more on our Funding your Study page.

 Free online taster courses

-The School offers a number of free online courses in various subjects from infectious diseases through to global blindess and nutrition.
+The School offers a number of free online courses in various subjects from infectious diseases through to global blindness and nutrition, including the School’s new course looking at the science behind the Zika outbreak which starts 4 July 2016.
 Visit the access page to join one of these taster courses.